New Sporting KC additions show promise despite loss

 Sporting KC now head back to Children’s Mercy Park for the home opener against Houston Dynamo FC on Saturday, March 5.

-Other new additions like Kortne Ford, Robert Voloder will look to earn minutes on the pitch and SKC will hope to get closer to Montenegrin forward Nikola Vujnovic being available.
+Other new additions like Kortne Ford, Robert Voloder will look to earn minutes on the pitch and Sporting KC will hope to get closer to Montenegrin forward Nikola Vujnovic being available.